Conversations from a Page is hosting a Holiday Hoopla featuring new releases from six Houston authors:

 Katherine Center: Things You Save in a Fire

 There will be entertaining and lively book conversation in a relaxed, in-home setting.
-The event is casual, and guests are invited to come and enjoy these fabulous authors, coffee, and lite bites.
-All books will be available for purchase and personalization and/or signing at the event.
-Gift wrapping will also be available, so you can take care of your holiday shopping needs and have a lot of fun at the same time!
+The event is casual, guests are invited to meet these fabulous authors, and everyone can enjoy a relaxing cup of coffee with us.
+All books will be available for purchase, personalization and signing at the event.
+Additionally, we are pleased to host a Holiday Pop Up Shop with two marvelous and talented local designers as well as offering in-house gift wrapping so that you might tend to a few holiday shopping needs while enjoying our guest authors.

 These books will be available for purchase and signing at the event as well as for pre-purchase and personalization by following this link: